 The one key habit to boost your creativity

-Did you try the method to trigger your creative thinking and come up with new ideas that I suggested last month?
-Did it help? if you feel like you are still missing something or need to try another method, then this article is for you.
-I will go over the key habit that will help you boost your creativity and help you develop that creative edge.
+Did you try the method to trigger your creative thinking and generate new ideas?
+Did it help you?
+If you feel you are still missing something or need to try another method, this article is for you.
+I will discuss the key habits that will help you boost your creativity and develop that creative edge.

 Spend time alone in the morning